WaterBender231/wef-nexus-online-course/solutions/73Examples/738Biogas.md

 Feedstock for biogas production
 The first step in the production of biogas is the procurement and management of the feedstock.
 This step includes the delivery, storage, processing, preparation and injection into the fermenter.
 Generally, all types of organic material have energetic value.
 One major restriction of anaerobic digestion however is that material with high lignin contents, meaning most wooden residues, cannot be used in greater amounts because they hinder the process of decomposition.
 Here, aerobic digestion (=composting) is preferred.
 (Fachverband Biogas and GIZ 2019)
-The slide illustrates the different sources of digestable substrate.
+This section illustrates the different sources of digestable substrate.
 Starting the process
 Before the digester is put into operation, it must be provided with a sufficient quantity of suitable bacteria.
 In simple setups, cow dung diluted with water is containing suitable microorganisms and can be used for this purpose.
 It should be ensured that at least one tenth of the fermenter is filled with the manure-water mixture.
 More mass here means a larger number of bacteria and, in the further course, faster biogas formation.
 The fermentation substrate should then be added gradually so that the bacteria can adapt at a sufficient rate.
 (Deublein and Steinhauser, 2010)